All Episodes

 And I acknowledge that, and there's an undercurrent in the question.

-You didn't state it, but I understand that part of the question is how come that hasn't been a more prominent part of this uh effort so far?
+You didn't state it, but I understand that part of the question is how come that hasn't been a more prominent part of this effort so far?

-And I I guess I will plead guilty to the idea that we can only do so much at once.
+And I guess I will plead guilty to the idea that we can only do so much at once.

-And we've got to walk before we run, and you know, none of us are perfect.
+And, you know, none of us are perfect.

 My God.

-My God, folks, he got a question from a kook.
+He got a question from a kook.

-He took it seriously, said we all need to start working on eating meat, but that he's not because he's addicted to it, maybe creating part of the problem.
+He took it seriously, said we all need to start working on eating meat, but that he's not, because he's addicted to it, maybe creating part of the problem.

-He can only do so much at once, so before he's gonna stop eating meat, we're gonna get rid of all carbon-generated electricity.
+So before he's going to stop eating meat, we're going to get rid of all carbon-generated electricity.

 I just got some interesting numbers from our official climatologist here, Dr. Royce Spencer, University of Alabama at Huntsville.